Scan QR to download the appClose icon

 4. CookieConsent by Orestbida

 CookieConsent by Orestbida represents a modern approach to open source consent management with its focus on accessibility and customization.
 This JavaScript library gained traction among developers who wanted a consent solution that looks polished out of the box while remaining simple to configure.
-You can deploy this tool on any website regardless of your tech stack, and it handles the core GDPR requirements without forcing you into a specific design framework.

 What it is

 This platform delivers a fully customizable consent banner that supports multiple languages and automatically manages cookie categories.
 CookieConsent blocks third-party scripts until users grant permission, maintaining compliance with GDPR's requirement for affirmative consent.
 The library includes built-in accessibility features like keyboard navigation and screen reader support, ensuring your consent interface works for all visitors.
-You control every aspect of the interface through configuration objects, from colors and fonts to button text and modal behavior.

 Best for

 You'll find CookieConsent valuable if you need complete design control over your consent interface while maintaining accessibility standards.
 The tool suits front-end developers who want to integrate consent management into their existing design system.
-Organizations building progressive web applications appreciate the library's small footprint and framework-agnostic architecture.

-"CookieConsent's emphasis on accessibility ensures your consent workflow meets both GDPR requirements and WCAG guidelines simultaneously."
+CookieConsent's emphasis on accessibility ensures your consent workflow meets both GDPR requirements and WCAG guidelines simultaneously.

 Setup and integrations